 For your employees, it is where they turn to when they quickly need a colleague’s contact or any other information.
 Self-service is a great add in org charts - if employees can update their own profiles, employee database management would be less tedious for the HR.

-It is also a quick way to learn about how the organization is fleshing out, the colleagues who joined them recently and what they do.
+Org charts are also a quick way to learn about how the organization is fleshing out, the colleagues who joined them recently and what they do.

-The ability to add people profiles to your organizational trees puts faces and sometimes even a personality to names.
+The ability to add people profiles to your organizational charts puts faces and sometimes even a personality to names.
 So your people can learn about each other, find friends with similar interests, find conversation-starters and more.

-It also strengthens and optimises collaboration because people can quickly lookup who’s responsible for what and their contact information.
+It also strengthens and optimises collaboration because people can quickly look up who’s responsible for what and their contact information.
 Meaning, they can reach out to the right people the very first time without having to ask around or shoot random emails.

 Organizational charts are a great way to show your new hires what your company’s reporting structure looks like, who the leaders are and what they do, who’s who, who to reach out to for what, who their colleagues will be and more.
 They are really helpful in quickly assimilating the new hire into the organization.